ensody/native-builds/README.md

   * `com.ensody.nativebuilds:zstd`: headers and static library

 The artifacts are published to Maven Central, so they can be easily consumed by Gradle and Kotlin Multiplatform projects.
+A Gradle plugin is also provided to simplify the integration of the header files.

+Apart from being easier to integrate, this project helps you stay up to date.
+The NativeBuilds automatically publish new versions to Maven Central.
+Tools like Dependabot can notify you of version updates coming from NativeBuilds.
+For security critical libraries like OpenSSL this automation is very helpful and important.

+If you're a library author:
+This project also allows consumers of your library to update the underlying native library without you having to publish a new version of your own library.
+Each static library (e.g. OpenSSL) is packaged like any other Kotlin module, so the normal Gradle dependency resolution rules apply.
+It's even possible to substitute the static library with a debug version.

+Finally, this project allows sharing/reusing the same underlying static library (e.g. OpenSSL or libcurl) in different projects.
+For example, cryptography-kotlin could depend on libcrypto.a and Ktor's Curl engine could also depend on libcrypto.a (and libssl.a and libcurl.a) without causing duplication or symbol conflicts.

 ## Usage